bluesky/tiled/docs/source/tutorials/streaming.md

 from an interruption.
 They can subscribe from a specific counter index `sub.start(N)`.
 As already mentioned above, `x.start(0)` means, "Start from the oldest record retained."

-Of course, clients can always fetch _all_ the data via the non-streaming interface.
+Of course, clients can always fetch _all_ of the data via the non-streaming interface.

 ## Disconnecting or Closing